-The development of sand-and-gravel and Floridan aquifer inland wellfields has been a successful strategy to withdraw water from alternative source locations far from coastal areas to allow Floridan potentiometric water levels to recover.
-FRUS is planning on one additional well to supply 1.2 mgd of alternative water supply at a total cost of \$1.7 million or about \$1.5 million per mgd.
+This plan includes one additional source-switching project proposed by FRUS to develop a sand-and-gravel well to supply 1.2 mgd of alternative water supply at a total cost of \$1.7 million or about \$1.5 million per mgd.
 The planned source of funding is the state revolving fund (SRF).
+This AWS project is needed to continue reducing reliance on Floridan aquifer withdrawals in coastal areas and to support water resource protection in Region II.

-Other potential projects in Santa Rosa and Okaloosa counties will replace or construct new groundwater wells or create interconnections between service areas at a total estimated cost of \$16.2 million.
-For projects expected to generate new water the total estimated cost is \$12.3 million: \$1.1 million per project or \$2.3 million per mgd of water created.
+Other potential projects will replace or construct new groundwater wells or create interconnections between service areas at a total estimated cost of \$19.2 million.
+For projects expected to generate new water the total estimated cost is \$13.1 million or an average of \$1.3 million per project or \$2.3 million per mgd of water created.
 Some projects are underway while others are future planned projects through 2040.
 Funding sources include local fees and funds, SRF funds, USDA, and grants and loans.
 Sources of funding for several projects have yet to be determined.